How Does Cannabis Help With Crohn’s Disease and Colitis?

 Which CBD products help with Crohn’s disease and colitis?

-As you decide how to incorporate CBD into your wellness routine, you should keep in mind that CBD works best when used preventatively.
-That means CBD should be used regularly for maximum relief.
+As you decide how to incorporate CBD into your wellness routine, keep in mind that CBD has not yet been proven effective for treating Crohn’s disease or colitis.
+Still, many people with these conditions have reported positive effects when using CBD regularly.
+That means CBD may be most useful when taken regularly as a preventative measure.
 You can also use CBD to manage sudden flare-ups, but establishing a regular concentration in your body is necessary to reap the protective benefits of the cannabinoid.

 There’s an ocean of CBD products on the market, but for managing digestive issues, we recommend ingesting full spectrum CBD oil daily in the form of tinctures or gel capsules.